-In order to effectively handle request for employment verification, a 24 hour response time is necessary to gather appropriate documents.
-Documents should be delivered or faxed to the Human Resources receptionist.
+In order to effectively handle requests for employment verification, a 24 hour response time is necessary to gather appropriate documents.
+Documents should be delivered or faxed to the Human Resources department.
 Accurate contact information is needed to ensure proper delivery.